pconrad-fb/restructured-dreams/source/recipes/recipes-centralized-workflow.rst

 easy for simple collaboration.

 ..
 Note::
-   If you’re publishing a large website or documentation set in a production environment with with a substantial number of collaborators,you should consider using `GitHub Flow <../recipes-gitflow/>`__ instead.
+   If you’re publishing a large website or documentation set in a production environment with a substantial number of collaborators,you should consider using `GitHub Flow <../recipes-gitflow/>`__ instead.

 Ingredients
 -----------